geyerbri/jekyll-tutorial/README.md

 # jekyll-tutorial
 This repository is for a Jekyll tutorial in CHI at MSU.
 This guide relies extensively on work done by Jonathan McGlone in his own guide, [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/), including much of the example .css and .html code he provides.

 This tutorial assumes the the user has a basic understanding of GitHub's online user interface.
+Hello.

 ## Tutorial Table of Contents
 [Creating and naming the repository](#creating-and-naming-the-repository)